 In the Master's degree programme on the subject of history, methodological knowledge is applied to concrete research situations.
 Furthermore, the students focus on acquiring knowledge about the specific features of each historical epoch or the research area.
 Over and above the purely subject-oriented specialised training, special emphasis is placed on imparting knowledge about prerequisites and experiences to engage students to independently teach and enjoy the subject of history.

 - a specialised curriculum:

 Epochs of the modern and the pre-modern (pre-1500) eras are covered in two modules respectively, (Modern Times and Time and Space) in two elective forms of study (4 weekly lecture hours or 2 weekly lecture hours) per subject area (Western Europe, Eastern Europe, outside Europe, economic and social history).

-- b) Specialised didactic core curriculum consisting of two modules:
+- a didactic curriculum consisting of two modules:

 1. Analysis, planning, implementation and reflection of teaching history in the classroom,